amalra1/FindLeastKParallel/README.md

 # FindLeastKParallel
-Find least k elements in a max heap, parallel way
+Find least K elements in a Max Heap structure, exerciting parallelism concepts, using the 'pthreads' library in C.